iip-ecosphere/platform/platform/configuration/configuration/README.md

 The configuration model is written in the languages of EASy-Producer, namely Integrated Variability Modeling Language (IVML), Variability Instantiation Language (VIL) and Variability Template/Asset Language (VTL).
 EASy-Producer is open source on [github](https://github.com/SSEHUB/EASyProducer), also the most [recent specifications of IVML, VIL and VTL](https://github.com/SSEHUB/EASyProducer/tree/master/doc/web/docPreview).
 The [configuration model](https://github.com/iip-ecosphere/platform/tree/main/platform/configuration/configuration/src/main/easy) is also explained/documented.

+The regression tests are based on IVML models.
+Some just serve for structural purposes and regression testing within this component.
+Some are executable and part of the regression tests in [examples](https://github.com/iip-ecosphere/platform/tree/main/platform/examples/examples/README.md).
+Implementation components stem from [test.configuration.configuration](https://github.com/iip-ecosphere/platform/tree/main/tests/test.configuration.configuration/README.md) with mutual dependencies to this project.
+For a graphical documentation of the test cases, see [test case slides](https://github.com/iip-ecosphere/platform/tree/main/platform/configuration/configuration/src/test/easy/summary.pdf).

 ## hint

 For running the tests locally, you need a Python 3.9 installed.
 On Windows, this can easily be obtained from the Microsoft Store.